Constructing a Real-World Benchmark for Early Wildfire Detection with the New PYRONEAR-2025 Dataset: Introduction and Related Work

-Resource-efficient solutions have been explored to extend the applicability of wildfire detection systems. \citet{DeVenancio2022} proposed an automatic fire detection system based on deep CNNs suitable for low-power, resource-constrained devices, achieving significant reductions in computational cost and memory consumption while maintaining performance.
-In the same vein, \citet{Khan2022} presented "FFireNet," a deep learning-based forest fire classification method, utilising a small neural network, the MobileNetV2 model for feature extraction and achieving remarkable accuracy in binary classification of fire images.
+With climate change, wildfire events are increasing worldwide.
+Importantly, many of these devastating events emerge in remote areas that lack the infrastructure to implement solutions requiring on heavy computations and energy consumption.
+As a result, resource-efficient solutions have been explored to extend the applicability of wildfire detection systems, particularly in remote places that lack electrical power. \citet{DeVenancio2022} proposed an automatic fire detection system based on deep CNNs suitable for low-power, resource-constrained devices, achieving significant reductions in computational cost and memory consumption while maintaining performance.
+In the same vein, \citet{Khan2022} presented "FFireNet," a deep learning-based forest fire classification method, utilising a small neural network, the MobileNetV2 model for feature extraction, and achieving remarkable accuracy in binary classification of fire images.

-Satellite imagery has been a pivotal data source for early wildfire detection. \citet{Barmpoutis2020} offered an overview of optical remote sensing technologies used in early fire warning systems.
+\paragraph*{Remote-sensing and wildfire detection} Satellite imagery has been a pivotal data source for early wildfire detection. \citet{Barmpoutis2020} offered an overview of optical remote sensing technologies used in early fire warning systems.
 They conducted an extensive survey on flame and smoke detection algorithms employed by various systems, including terrestrial, airborne, and spaceborne-based systems.
 This review contributes to future research projects for the development of early warning fire systems. \citet{James2023} developed an efficient wildfire detection system utilizing satellite imagery and optimized convolutional neural networks (CNNs) for resource-constrained devices, using a MobileNet on an Arduino Nano 33 BLE.
+Whereas remote-sensing (and in particular satellite image-based methods) methods are particularly crucial to evaluate wildfire propagation across large areas, their temporal resolution prevents them to be optimal when it comes to detection speed, an issue where video-based detection presents strong advantages.

-Video-based fire detection techniques have emerged as a promising avenue for early wildfire detection. \citet{Jin2023} provided a comprehensive review of deep learning-based video fire detection methods, summarizing recent advances in fire recognition, fire object detection, and fire segmentation using deep learning approaches.
-Their review provided insights into the development prospects of video-based wildfire detection.
+\paragraph*{Video-based fire detection} These techniques have emerged as a promising avenue for early wildfire detection. \citet{Jin2023} provided a comprehensive review of deep learning-based video fire detection methods, summarizing recent advances in fire recognition, fire object detection, and fire segmentation using deep learning approaches.
+Their review provided insights into the development prospects of video-based wildfire detection for every kind of sequential images data, coming from various sources such as surveillance cameras, lookout towers, UAV or satellite sensors.